asi-uniovi/malloovia/docs/background.rst

 *Instance classes*
   One "Instance class" is a particular type of VM running inside a particular region or availability zone.
 For example, one of Amazon's region is called ``us.east``, and it contains several availability zones called ``us.east_a``, ``us.east_b`` and so on.
 In all of these availability zones it offers the same set of VM types, for example ``m4.large``, ``m4.xlarge``, ``t2.nano``, etc. Let's consider for example the type ``m4.large``.
 For Amazon it is a single "VM type", but for Malloovia it is a whole set of "Instance classes", depending the region and zone in which it is deployed.
 So, a single VM type generates a number of instance classes.
 It can be called for example ``m4.large_us.east``, ``m4.large_us.east_a``, ``m4.large_us.east_b`` and so on.

-  Each instance class is described by several parameters: the number of cores it has, the price, the VM type, the limit on the number of VMs of that type allowed inside its region/zone, etc. Some of these parameters are identical for all instance classes originated from the same VM type, but not all of them.
+  Each instance class is described by several parameters: the number of cores it has, the price (and time unit for the price), the VM type, the limit on the number of VMs of that type allowed inside its region/zone, etc. Some of these parameters are identical for all instance classes originated from the same VM type, but not all of them.
 For example, the price and limits can be different in different regions.

 *Limiting sets*
   A "Limiting set" is a conceptual construct loosely related to regions and availability zones.
 It allows Malloovia to group different instance classes which share some kind of limit.
 For example, Amazon imposes a limit on the total number of on-demand VMs which can be running inside a region.
 Malloovia model this by creating a Limiting set which represents that region and putting all on-demand instance classes which share the region in that limiting set.